 - Each member institution is initially guaranteed two semesters of scholarships to distribute to its outgoing students (two students for one semester each or one student for two semesters).
-The contact persons can advertise this in the marketing of NORDTEK.

 - After application deadline, the mobility program coordinator collects the information into a status report, which is sent to the steering committee well in time before the steering committee meeting.

 - At the steering committee meeting, the applications are prioritized according to the principle about two guaranteed scholarships and the order of priority stated below, but not finally allocated.

 - When the grants from Nordplus and other possible financial resources are decided, the mobility program coordinator reserves scholarships for the guaranteed students and sends an updated status report to the steering committee.

 - The steering committee decides on the final distribution in a meeting or per capsulam.